There can be a lot of confusion around the best ways to use a credit card and what it might mean for your credit score and financial future.

 Part of a credit card application is a “hard inquiry” into your credit.
 These inquiries are done by issuers or lenders and stay on your credit history for about two years, though they probably won’t affect your credit score for that long.

 One hard inquiry could temporarily lower your credit score by a few points, but is unlikely to make a big difference.
 However, applying for multiple loans or credit cards, especially in a short period of time, could hurt your credit score long-term.
+Keep in mind that if you are considering buying a home or are currently in the process of buying a home, it is recommended to wait until after the transaction closes to apply.
 Just like everything when it comes to credit cards, moderation is key.

 Myth #2: You need to carry a balance to build credit history.